 On the other hand, European continental currencies remain soft on anticipation of more stimulus to come which could depress the value of currencies.
 EUR and the pegged DKK and CHF continue to fall from Thursday’s ECB announcements.
 SEK has joined the decline, falling on anticipation of interest rate cuts in Sweden after Riksbank Deputy Governor Ekholm indicated Friday that the country faces serious deflation risks and a housing price survey fell back today.

-US indices are consolidating Friday’s gains as is to be expected following last week’s big moves and limited economic news today.
+are consolidating Friday’s gains as is to be expected following last week’s big moves and limited economic news today.

 Economic reports released overnight and this morning include: